andersshv/OnlinePOS-TestCase/README.md

 ***************************

-To review and test the program clone the repository to local pc.
+To review and test the program clone this repository out to your local pc.
-In the clone is two zip files.
+In the clone is a zip files.
-The first one contains the exe file.
+It containes the exe file.
-  - Once it is unpacked double-click the exe file to run the program
+Unpack it and double-click the exe file to run the program

-The second one contains the apk file
+Also in the clone out is an apk file
-  - Once it is unpacked transfer the apk install it on a phone
+Copy the apk to your device and install it on your device to test it there.
-  - Or on an emulator on the pc

 ***************************